Pachysentis: Species

-P. ehrenbergi was found infesting the red fox (Vulpes vulpes) in Egypt and in an intermediate host, the Egyptian cobra (Naja haje).
+P. ehrenbergi was found infesting the red fox (Vulpes vulpes) in Egypt and in an paratenic hosts (hosts where parasites infest but do not undergo larval development or sexual reproduction), the Egyptian cobra (Naja haje).
 The proboscis is armed with 102 barbed hooks arranged into six rows of nine each followed by six rows of eight hooks each.
 P. ehrenbergi was reported infesting the body cavity of 5.4% of a sample of African five-lined skinks (Trachylepis quinquetaeniata) in the Qena Governorate of Egypt, however the measurements and morphological description do not match either the original description by Meyer in 1931 or the reexamination of original specimens by Gomes and colleagues in 2019.
 Juvenile P. ehrenbergi have been reported infesting the long-eared hedgehog (Hemiechinus auritus) in the Faran Oasis, South Sinai, Egypt.
 Juvenile trunk length is reported to be 3.22-4.16 mm by 0.87-1.04 mm, the proboscis length to be 0.42-0.60 mm in length by 0.45-0.68 mm in width, the proboscis sheath to be 0.79-1.0 mm by 0.37-0.52 mm (whereas the measurements given by Meyer in the original 1931 description is larger, at 1.3 mm in length and the proboscis measuring 0.8 mm in length by 0.9 mm in width).
 The anterior proboscis hooks in the juveniles are reported to be large, from 0.078-0.086 mm long, and the posterior hooks smaller, from 0.052-0.062 mm.
+This species is named after Christian Gottfried Ehrenberg who was a pioneer in the study of microorganisms in the 19th century, and had a role in collecting the original type specimens.